8balloon/eigenstate/README.md

 ## features

-* Composable state objects
+* Simple, composable state objects
 * Pure functional / asynchronous state methods
-* Automatic update batching (so it's fast)
+* Complete action and change event emission
-* Complete embeddability and debuggability
+* Virtual state + update batching (it's fast)

 Sound like a lot to handle?
-It isn't; Eigenstate is **really easy**.
-It comes pre-configured for React, and is trivial to set up, embed, and debug.
+It isn't -- Eigenstate is **really easy**.
+It is pre-configured for React, and is easy to set up, embed, or debug.

 ## how to use